 I once had an older woman tell me that I had to be my husband’s worst critic so that he wouldn’t get a big head.
 Let me tell you that this is among the worst and most worthless pieces of advice I have ever received.
 Your husband needs you, more than anyone, to be his cheerleader.
 Your husband might be working in a place where he gets little-to-no praise every Sunday.
 When a man pours his heart and soul into an address that he feels meets his congregation’s exact needs – this can be incredibly discouraging.

 It is most important that your feedback be genuine and specific – and for it to be genuine, you will actually have to listen.
 “Good lesson!” every week doesn’t really cut it.
-I know that listening can be hard at times (I’m looking at you, young mums), but it’s not impossible.
+I know that listening can be hard at times (I hear you, young mums), but it’s not impossible.
 Whenever you possibly can, do your best to write down what your husband says.
 If you can’t write down everything, write a few snippets – a few quotes, a thought you liked, something you want to explore further, even questions you have.
 My husband especially likes it when I write down verbatim quotes of something particularly poignant he has said – and even more so when I share them on social media!
 If you can’t get anything at all – consider listening to a recording of his sermon the next day (hooray for modern technology!).

 If you do have a constructive comment to make, 1) remember the “feedback sandwich rule” (compliment-criticism-compliment), 2) make sure the criticism is something that he can change, and 3) try your best to never, ever make a criticism on the same day as he speaks.